Trailer (vehicle): Hydraulic modular trailer

 A hydraulic modular trailer (HMT) is a special platform trailer unit which feature swing axles, hydraulic suspension, independently steerable axles, two or more axle rows, compatible to join two or more units longitudinally and laterally and uses power pack unit (PPU) to steer and adjust height.
 These trailer units are used to transport oversized load, which are difficult to disassemble and are overweight.
 These trailers are manufactured using high tensile steel, which makes it possible to bear the weight of the load with the help of one or more ballast tractors which push and pull these units via drawbar or gooseneck together making a heavy hauler unit.

 Typical loads include oil rig modules, bridge sections, buildings, ship sections, and industrial machinery such as generators and turbines.
-There is a limited number of manufacturers who produce these heavy-duty trailers because the market share of oversized loads is very thin when we talk about transportation industry.
-There are self powered units of hydraulic modular trailer which are called SPMT which are used when the ballast tractors can not be applied.
+There is a limited number of manufacturers who produce these heavy-duty trailers because the market share of oversized loads is very thin when we talk about the transportation industry.
+There are self-powered units of hydraulic modular trailers, which are called SPMT which are used when the ballast tractors can not be applied.

-Bus trailer
+Passenger trailer

-A bus trailer is for transporting passengers hauled by a tractor unit similar like that of a truck.
+A passenger trailer is for transporting passengers hauled by a tractor unit similar to that of a truck.
 These trailers have become obsolete due to the issue of the communication between the driver and the conductor and traffic jams.